codepunkt/gulp-coffee-sass-hbs-starter/README.md

 This will run the default task defined in `gulp/tasks/default.coffee` in production mode, which has these task dependencies:

 ![task dependencies prod](prod.png)

+- The `clean` task cleans your dist folder
+- `lint` checks the `.coffee` files in both source and gulp directories for codestyle validations (rules are defined in `coffeelint.json`) and cancels the build when an error is encountered
+- `image` places minified copies of images from source folder in dist folder
+- `sass` compiles `.sass` files from source to a `.css` files with a sourcemap comment and corresponding `.css.map` files
+- `browserify` runs using the `coffeeify` and `hbsfy` transforms, compiling `app.coffee` from source with all its dependencies, including handlebars templates, to a `app.js` and `app.js.map` files in dist
+- `uglify` minfies the resulting `app.js` while keeping sourcemaps intact
+- `rev` appends content hashes to the filenames of all image, coffee and sass files in dist folder, deletes the original files and writes a `rev-manifest.json` mapping the original filesnames to those with content hashes
+- `hbs` reads the `rev-manifest.json` and compiles `index.hbs` from source to `index.html` in dist, changing the paths of the used files to the hashed files.

 ## Configuration
 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.coffee`.
 Adapt the paths and settings to the structure and needs of your project.